MrKahr/learningHaskell/README.md

 - I should mostly use ghci to become familiar with it.

 ## Find a bug?
-If you find a bug, you are more than open an issue \
+If you find a bug, you are welcome to open an issue \
-Before you open an issue, please note I have written the solutions in accordance with the requirements in Hutton's book, not necessarily best practices. c
+Before you open an issue, please note I have written the solutions in accordance with the requirements in Hutton's book, not necessarily best practices.

 ## Credit:
 I would like to thank Dr Graham Hutton for making his course available on youtube